X-Rays During Pregnancy: Safety and Side Effects

-You may have heard that getting an x-ray during pregnancy can harm your baby.
+You may have heard getting an x-ray during pregnancy can harm your baby.
 This can be true, but in some cases not getting an x-ray can harm you more than it can harm your baby.
 Remember, a healthy mom means a healthy baby.

 According to the American Academy of Family Physicians, x-rays are generally safe during pregnancy, but there is quite a bit of controversy surrounding this issue.
-Studies have been conflicting, and therefore x-rays should only be done when the benefits outweigh the risks.
+Studies have been conflicting and, therefore, x-rays should only be done when the benefits outweigh the risks.

-Are all x-rays during pregnancy safe?
+Are all x-rays safe while pregnant?

-Not all x-rays are the same, but most pose little exposure to the uterus and developing fetus.
-With dental x-rays there is hardly any exposure to any part of the body except the teeth.
+Not all x-rays are the same, but most pose little exposure to the uterus and developing a fetus.
+With dental x-rays, there is hardly any exposure to any part of the body except the teeth.
 X-ray examinations on the arms, legs, or chest do not expose your reproductive organs to the direct beam.

 According to the American College of Radiology, no single diagnostic x-ray has a radiation dose significant enough to cause adverse effects in a developing embryo or fetus.
 Some common diagnostic procedures include dental, chest, CT scan (head/chest), and abdominal view.

 **Always let your health care provider know you are pregnant.

 Last updated: July 16, 2019 at 16:01 pm

 1. William’s Obstetrics Twenty-Second Ed.
 Cunningham, F. Gary, et al, Ch.
 41.

 2. American Academy of Family Physicians